paualberti/Config/yrst.md

 sudo vim /usr/share/X11/xkb/symbols/us
 ```

 If desired, another file can be edited from the same directory.
-Just remember that the file name is the language name when setting the layout.
+The file name is the language name needed to set the layout.

 ### Look for